AceMedia/AceMedia-Login-Block-and-Page/README.md

 ### 0.425.0
 **Release Date:** 2024-11-11
+- Allows users to be redirected based on role-specific settings, even if no custom login page is set.

+### 0.424.0
+**Release Date:** 2024-11-11
 - Ensures login block functionality is only active when a custom login page override is set.
 - Prevents interference with the default WordPress login process when no override page is configured.